 We have described how Régin's propagator for the ALL-DIFFERENT constraint can be generalized to prune variables whose domains are not just simple finite domains.
 In particular, we described how it can be used to propagate set variables, multiset variables and variables which represent tuples of values.
 We also described how the propagator for the global cardinality constraint can be generalized in a similar way.
 Experiments showed that such propagators can be beneficial in practice, especially when the domains are large.
-Many other global constraints still remain to be generalized to deal with other variable types than simple integer domains.
+Many other global constraints still remain to be generalized to deal with variables which are not just simple finite domains, as well as to variables of other types.